Third-party identity providers

 • Compliance and security: IDPs specialize in security and compliance; for example, GDPR and CCPA.
 Offloading these concerns to a dedicated provider can reduce risk.

-Although IDP integration is a powerful tool, this learning module focuses on the native customer authentication capabilities of Composable Commerce.
-IDP integration is an advanced architectural decision that builds on a foundational understanding of how Composable Commerce manages Customer data.
+Although integrating an external IDP can provide advanced authentication capabilities to your applications, this learning module focuses on the native customer authentication features of Composable Commerce.
+IDP integration is an advanced architectural decision that builds on a solid understanding of how Composable Commerce manages Customer data.

 Key takeaways